Smartsheet (NYSE:SMAR) Issues Q2 Earnings Guidance

-SMAR has been the topic of several analyst reports.
-Wells Fargo & Company reduced their target price on shares of Smartsheet from $55.00 to $50.00 and set an overweight rating on the stock in a report on Tuesday.
-BMO Capital Markets reduced their target price on shares of Smartsheet from $83.00 to $55.00 and set an outperform rating on the stock in a report on Monday, March 14th.
-Oppenheimer reduced their target price on shares of Smartsheet from $95.00 to $80.00 and set an outperform rating on the stock in a report on Wednesday, March 16th.
-Citigroup dropped their price target on shares of Smartsheet from $60.00 to $47.00 and set a neutral rating on the stock in a research note on Wednesday, March 16th.
-Finally, Canaccord Genuity Group dropped their price target on shares of Smartsheet from $80.00 to $60.00 and set a buy rating on the stock in a research note on Wednesday, March 16th.
-Three research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of $62.00.
+A number of research firms have recently issued reports on SMAR.
+BMO Capital Markets reduced their price target on shares of Smartsheet from $83.00 to $55.00 and set an outperform rating on the stock in a research note on Monday, March 14th.
+Truist Financial cut their target price on Smartsheet from $100.00 to $65.00 and set a buy rating on the stock in a research report on Wednesday, March 16th.
+KeyCorp dropped their price objective on Smartsheet from $100.00 to $58.00 and set an overweight rating for the company in a research note on Wednesday, March 16th.
+Citigroup decreased their target price on Smartsheet from $60.00 to $47.00 and set a neutral rating on the stock in a research note on Wednesday, March 16th.
+Finally, Needham & Company LLC dropped their target price on Smartsheet from $100.00 to $57.00 and set a buy rating for the company in a research report on Wednesday, March 16th.
+Three investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
+According to MarketBeat, Smartsheet currently has a consensus rating of Buy and an average price target of $62.00.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.